Indra Nooyi And Gen. Colin Powell Join Top Supply Chain And Procurement Execs To Headline GEP Innovate 2019 Digital Transformation Conference On Oct. 2-3

 Sep 17, 2019, 16:06 ET

 CLARK, N.J., Sept.
-17, 2019 – GEP, a leading provider of supply chain and procurement solutions to Fortune 500 and Global 2000 enterprises worldwide, announced today that former PepsiCo CEO Indra Nooyi and retired Gen. Colin L Powell are scheduled to speak at GEP Innovate 2019, an annual customer conference for GEP software customers.
+17, 2019 /PRNewswire/ -- GEP, a leading provider of supply chain and procurement solutions to Fortune 500 and Global 2000 enterprises worldwide, announced today that former PepsiCo CEO Indra Nooyi and retired Gen. Colin L Powell are scheduled to speak at GEP Innovate 2019, an annual customer conference for GEP software customers.
 The conference will be held this year on October 2 and 3 at the famed JW Marriott Essex House at Central Park South in New York City.

 Nooyi and Powell anchor an agenda that includes presentations, case studies and panel discussions led by GEP customers, including Chevron, Microsoft, Macy's, Ecolab, the University of California, and many others.
 More details are available at www.smartbygep.com/GEPInnovate19